 Welcome!
 I am a researcher at the Swedish Institute for Social Research at Stockholm University.
-I completed my Ph.D. in Economics from Uppsala University in 2017.
+I completed my Ph.D. in Economics from Uppsala University in 2017 (link to my dissertation chapters here).
 My research interests broadly covers health, environmental, and labor economics and is primarily empirically oriented.
 Much of my current work is focused on the impact of poor environmental quality and the relationship between the environment, health, and human capital formation.

 I am part of the Heavy Metal Project where we study the effects of exposure to toxic heavy metals on long-term human capital development and labor market outcomes.

 Postal address: Institute for Social Research, Stockholm University, SE -106 91 Stockholm

 Visiting Adress: Universitetsvägen 10 F, office F874